 3) Strong (3-times the regular amount) waxing without scrapping to isolate the base.
 Use an all-temperature (AKA “universal”) or a softer warm-weather wax.
 This heavy coat of wax protects the base from “drying out” during summer and losing its wax absorbing capacity.
 Before using the skis again, make a pass with the iron to soften the old wax, and scrape it all off while it’s still warm.
 Then wax again with new wax and scrape…

 4) Store them in the natural position, with straps not too tight, laying on their sides.
-Because skis have cambers and rockers, you need to ensure that they aren’t compressed at all.
-So try not to place the straps too tight nor leaving the skis landing flat on their bases.
-The easiest solution is often just storing them on their sides and sliding them under the bed (as in this post featured image).
+Because skis have profliles (camber and rocker), you need to ensure that they aren’t compressed at all.
+That could deform and change the designed profile for that ski.
+So try not to place the straps too tight nor leave the skis landing flat on their bases.
+The easiest solution is often just storing them on their sides and sliding them under the bed (as in this post’s featured image).

 5) Store in a cool dry place (out of direct sunlight that can damage the top sheets).
 If you have to store them in the garage, elevate the skis off of the cement floor.
 Best not to store skis in a bag.